devleaks/followthegreens/docs/index.md

 Please have a look at the [following video](https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information.
 [http://followthegreens.com](http://followthegreens.com) if you are interested.
-There is nowaways a lot more information, manufacturers, and experimental project reports to learn from.
+There is nowadays a lot more information, manufacturers, and experimental project reports to learn from.

 Follow the greens has numerous advantages discussed in the above videos, ranking to ease of use, to smoother taxi rides, to lower interaction with ground control.

 Yeah, yeah, less fuel use also.

-Yeah, yeah, less CO2 produced.
+Yeah, yeah, less CO~2~ produced.

 Yeah, yeah, follow the greens is realllly green.
 Can't be greener than that.

-Serious.
+Seriously.
 No green bashing.

 I found amusing to bring Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
 X-Plane yellow painted coach arrows on taxiways are fine, useful, but look too artificial.